-When WWII broke out, the production of cars nearly ceased as Fiat manufactured commercial and military vehicles, aircraft, weapons and machinery for the war effort.
-By the end of the war, Giovanni Agnelli, the President of Fiat, died in 1945 and now Vittorio Valletta was to lead the Company in post-war Italy.
+When WWII broke out, the production of cars nearly ceased, as Fiat manufactured commercial and military vehicles, aircraft, weapons and machinery for the war effort.
+By the end of the war, Giovanni Agnelli, the President of Fiat, died in 1945.
+Vittorio Valletta was to lead the company in post-war Italy.

 The 1400 diesel was introduced in 1953.
 By 1958, Fiat had grown in the production of both cars and farm machinery and established plants abroad while doubling the Mirafiori complex.
 Italy was in the middle of an economic boom and its automobile sector was the driving force behind it, fueled by Fiat innovation.